How aligned are you with your organisation’s culture & values?

 It breaks down muscle tissue – so estrogen builds muscle tissue, progesterone breaks it down.
 Its main goal is to make sure an implanted embryo survives so it breaks down carbohydrates to provide energy and breaks down protein to use for building the lining of the womb.

 We produce less than men but it works with estrogen and progesterone to support maintaining healthy bones and muscles.
 It fires up your sex drive and protects your brain.
-Our ovaries and adrenal glands do still keep producing testosterone even when our other hormones are declining but building and maintaining muscle is still difficult during this time.
+Our ovaries and adrenal glands do still keep producing testosterone even when our other hormones are declining as testosterone gradually declines with age rather than flatlines but building and maintaining muscle is still difficult during this time.

 Muscle tissue starts to be marbled with fat tissue during this time too, which is why you may notice your muscle tone changing without changing your exercise.
 This is another reason why your training and nutrition need to change to maintain muscle and power.